 Do I need a Wi-Fi 6 router?

 If you're happy with the router you have right now, you're probably wondering if you really need to switch and buy one that supports Wi-Fi 6 because it's the latest and greatest.
-If you're really happy with what you have the good news is that you shouldn't.
+If you're not having any speed or coverage issues, the good news is that you shouldn't.

 Wi-Fi 6 for the masses